Introduction to Budgets

 Setting a Limit

 When deciding the amount of money to make available for a budget, don't stress yourself out.
 Make your best guess, and you make adjustments as needed.
 Divvy makes it easy for you to see who is spending money, and why they are spending it.
-As the months go on, you will have a much better idea of how much money is actually necessary.
+As time goes on, you will have a much better idea of how much money is actually necessary.
 With a budget, overspending is no longer possible!

 You have the ability to set an expiration date for any of your budgets.
 These budgets will be terminated regardless of how much money was spent.
 For example, you could create a budget for an upcoming trade show.
 Set an expiration date to guarantee that funds for the trade show are not used at a later time.